Rhodoprasina callantha Jordan, 1929, Novit. zool. 35: 86. Type locality: [India,] Assam [Meghalaya], Shillong.

 China: Yunnan (nr.
 Yingjiang, Xima, 2080m; Luxi; Pingba; Simao/Pu'er, 1360m; Puwen, 30km SSW Simao/Pu'er, 900m; 10km W Yunxian; Daxing, 120km S Dali, 1200m; 5km N Hutiao Xia (river), 2200m; 120km N Dali; Gaoligong Shan; Malipo County, Wenshan Zhuang, 1860m; Xishan, Kunming).

-From northeastern India and Nepal across Bhutan, northern Myanmar/Burma, southwestern China (Yunnan), northern Thailand to northern and central-southern Vietnam.
+From northeastern India and Nepal across Bhutan, northern Myanmar/Burma, southwestern China (Yunnan), northern Thailand, northern Laos to northern and central-southern Vietnam.

 Holarctic; eastern Palaearctic region.
 Pleistocene refuge: Monocentric -- Yunnan refugium.